prestononeal/addr2line-js/README.md

 ## Set-up development server
 1. Install npm
 2. Install and start MongoDB
 3. Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
-This will relaunch any time *server-side* changes are made.
+This will relaunch when changes are made.

 ## Code scaffolding